JiarongQian/Evaluating-GPT-5-Based-AI-Agents-in-Medicine/README.md

 ## Leaderboard

-The following table shows the performance of different GPT-5 models on the diagnosis dataset:
+The following table shows the performance of different GPT-5 models on our diagnosis dataset:

 | Category | Model | Result | Accuracy (%) |
 |----------|-------|---------|--------------|